slaclab/buildroot-site/README.md

 Clone site-top

 NOTE: you need to clone the specific branch matching your buildroot release!
-      The 'master' branch is empty...
+      The `master` branch is empty...

     git clone -b br-2019.02 https://github.com/slaclab/buildroot-site site-top

 Create symlink to site-specific config files, patches etc.

-    ln -s ../site-top buildroot-2019.02-x86_64/site # if you renamed the unpacked buildroot top then use the name here, of course
+    ln -s ../site-top buildroot-2019.02-x86_64/site

 ###3.
 Run SLAC prep helper script

 Since 2015.02 a bash script was added which performs several steps that had to be done manually:

-  - apply buildroot patches (from site/br-patches/)
+  - apply buildroot patches (from `site/br-patches/`)
-    A '.stamp_br_patched' flag-file is created after this step so that the script doesn't attempt to apply patches twice.
+    A `.stamp_br_patched` flag-file is created after this step so that the script doesn't attempt to apply patches twice.
-  - Compile the buildroot config file from snippets (arch-specific and common/generic pieces) under site/config/.
+  - Compile the buildroot config file from snippets (arch-specific and common/generic pieces) under `site/config/`.
-  - Convert the buildroot config file (which really is a 'defconfig', i.e., a list of settings that deviate from the defaults) to a full-blown config file (.config).
+  - Convert the buildroot config file (which really is a 'defconfig', i.e., a list of settings that deviate from the defaults) to a full-blown config file (`.config`).
-  - Compile the linux kernel defconfig file from arch-specific and common/generic pieces under site/config/ to 'linux-<version>.config'.
+  - Compile the linux kernel defconfig file from arch-specific and common/generic pieces under `site/config/` to `linux-<version>.config`.
-    This is a 'defconfig'.
+    (This is a 'defconfig'.)

 First, change the working-directory into the buildroot source directory.

     cd buildroot-2019.02-x86_64/   # or whatever you renamed the directory to

+Note: this directory (i.e., the top-directory of the unpacked buildroot distribution) is often referred to as the 'buildroot top directory' in this text.

 Then execute